 Several generic brands of clethodim are available but not all formulations are identical to the original Select formulation.
-Select, Clethodim, Trigger and Volunteer are the same.
-Arrow, Prism, Section, and Select Max all have different formulations.
+Select, Clethodim, Trigger and Volunteer are the same but Arrow, Prism, Section, and Select Max all have different formulations.
 Select Max is a 1 lb/gal formulation, contains activating adjuvants in the formulation, and allows use of NIS, PO, or MSO depending on tankmix partner.

 D5.
 Basagran (bentazon) at 0.5 to 1 qt/A applied POST controls wild mustard, common cocklebur, Venice mallow, and sunflower and suppresses biennial wormwood and Canada thistle.
-Apply with oil additive at 1.25% v/v (1 pt/A by air) or a maximum of 2 pt/A. Basagran is safe to soybean at all stages.
+Apply with oil additive at 1 qt/A (1 pt/A by air).
+NDSU research has shown greater control of lambsquarters, redroot pigweed and kochia by applying Basagran as split treatments either twice each at 1 pt/A, 3 times each at 0.67 pt/A, or 4 times each at 0.5 pt/A as compared to one application at 2 pt/A. Basagran is safe to soybean at all stages.
 For Canada thistle control, apply at 1 qt/A when plants are 8 inches tall to bud stage and make a second application at 1 qt/A 7 to 10 days later.
-Basagran is commonly combined with fertilizer micronutrients which may cause incompatibility problems causing the zinc to precipitate.
+Basagran is commonly combined with fertilizer micronutrients that may cause incompatibility problems resulting in zinc precipitation.
 Chelated zinc materials (black in color) have greater incompatibility problems than unchelated material (clear).
 Recommendations to prevent precipitation are to fill sprayer with water, add Basagran and thoroughly agitate, then add zinc fertilizer material.